UBC-MDS/Coffee_quality_rating_predictor/README.md

 ***

 ### Usage
-There are two ways to run the analysis.
+There are three ways to run the analysis.

 #### 1\.
 Using shell script